Objection Handling In Sales: 30 Common Examples in 2024

 14. Your product won’t go far

 People who try to undermine your product quality are basically trying to break your confidence.
-Don’t listen to them.

-You know that they are interested in your product.
 You can stand firm and go into the conversation with valid points to increase your chance of closing that deal.

 15. There’s so much going on within the company